AbbieM37/Effects-of-Semantic-Context-on-Neural-Activation-Patterns-in-CI-Users/README.md

-# Effects of Semantic Context on Neural Activation Patterns in CI Users
+# Effects of Semantic Context on Neural Activation Patterns in Cochlear Implant Users
-This repository contains the python script used to process, analyze, and generate cortical activation data + plots in the following manuscript: *Effects of Semantic Context on Neural Activation Patterns in CI Users*.
+This repository contains the python script used to process, analyze, and generate cortical activation data + plots in the following manuscript: *Effects of Semantic Context on Neural Activation Patterns in Cochlear Implant Users*.
 Data can be found in the OSF repository linked here. https://doi.org/10.17605/OSF.IO/Q6NWB

 ## Requirements: